tmchuynh/paragon-trails/button-variants-examples.md

 # Button Variants

+*Last Updated: June 15, 2025*

-The button component has been updated with modern, minimal, classic, and professional variants that follow the app's design principles.
+The button component has been updated with modern, minimal, classic, and professional variants that follow the app's design principles for the Paragon Trails travel platform.

-## Button Variants
+## 🎨 Button Variants Overview

 ### Basic Usage